What Cash Businesses Can Do to Avoid IRS Audits

 The examples below are questions the IRS may ask a cash business.

-- Is the taxpayer's address in a high-value area, disproportionate to reported income?
+- Is the home in a high-value area, not in proportion to reported income?

-- Is the occupation or business one that could have indirect sources of additional income?
+- Could the business have indirect sources of additional income?

 - Do total deductions indicate expenditures in excess of net income reflected?
-Evidence to support your position should be maintained throughout the year.
+You should be able to show income and deductions throughout the year.

 What an IRS Auditor Looks for in a Cash Business